rashi-agarwal-tech/PBI-FOB-Dev/README.md

 ## Introduction

+This repository contains Power BI datasets for two main projects:

+1. **Dr. Martens Datasets (DMA)** - Existing reports synced via Azure DevOps
+2. **FOB Project** - New reports synced via GitHub ([PBI-FOB-Dev](https://github.com/rashi-agarwal-tech/PBI-FOB-Dev))

-All of the DMA Power BI datasets reside in this repository along with a helper cli tool to aid with parsing of the models and swapping multi partitions in and out for report development.
+The repository also includes a helper CLI tool (`pbi`) to aid with parsing of the models and swapping multi partitions in and out for report development.

-This repository is synced to the [D&A Dev - Dr. Martens Datasets](#https://app.powerbi.com/groups/e8649e55-b7f9-42aa-91f7-326ed4c8a36d/list?experience=power-bi) which is then deployed to higher level environments,
+The Dr. Martens Datasets are synced to the [D&A Dev - Dr. Martens Datasets](https://app.powerbi.com/groups/e8649e55-b7f9-42aa-91f7-326ed4c8a36d/list?experience=power-bi) which is then deployed to higher level environments.

 ## Contents